stephtowch/stephtowch.github.io/content/tests.md

 lastmod: "2026-09-10T00:00:00Z" #Last update
 pager: false
 ---
-Here you can browse and freely access the psychometric tests I have developed and validated.
+Here you can browse and freely access the psychometric tests I have developed or validated.
 I recommend that you first consult the original publication for the test of interest.

 {{% callout note %}}